KatameRonin/KatameRonin.github.io/_news/announcement_1.md

 related_posts: false
 ---

-:mortar_board: Excited to start my journey as a Master's student in Computer Science at Virginia Tech!
-Looking forward to exploring deep learning, computer vision, and large language models. 🚀
+:mortar_board: Excited to start my journey as a Master's student in Computer Science at Virginia Tech! 🚀